dentonescu/cv-samples/wifiequ/README.md

 - Linux daemon publishes live or mock readings, honours `refresh.millis` from `wifiequd.conf`, and offers snapshot, metadata, and streaming endpoints via HTTP.
 - HTTP router serves `GET /api/v1/channels`, `GET /api/v1/stats` (guarded by an API key), and the Server-Sent Events stream for live updates.
 - Web/Windows clients remain stubs and will evolve once the expanded JSON contract is ready.
+- Windows parity, shared .NET DTOs, and richer Docker orchestration are queued up next; these items are outlined below so the core daemon work can guide upcoming branches.

 ## Build
 ```sh